Sam-Wang-2019/Final_Project/README.md

 ![](Aze_Lankaran_Topo.png)

-In general, despite the simplified jagged coastline, the administrative subdivisons of Azerbaijan are normally distributed, except for the _Nakhchivan Autonomous Republic of Azerbaijan_ (_Nakhchivan_ in the plot), which is isolated from all other adm1s due historical conflicts between Azerbaijan and Armenia.
+In general, the administrative subdivisons of Azerbaijan are normally distributed, except for the _Nakhchivan Autonomous Republic of Azerbaijan_ (_Nakhchivan_ in the plot) in the southwest, which is isolated from all other parts of the country due to conflicts in history with Armenia.

 ## Population (Azerbaijan)